 If a dog listens to commands and does not become overly anxious during grooming sessions at home, sedation is unnecessary.
-However, if a dog’s anxiety over grooming makes him continue to play, bite at you, or become sick because of his fear, it is time to learn about your options for sedation.
+However, if a dog’s anxiety over grooming makes him continue to play, show aggressive behaviors, or become sick because of his fear, it is time to learn about your options for sedation.

 What Is Dog Sedation?

 Many people think sedating means putting a dog to sleep so he can be groomed.
 While some dogs do have to be made sleepy to get groomed, most simply need to be calmed.

 You must know it is dangerous to sedate a dog without your vet’s advice.
 If you do not know the proper dose or which dog sedatives to use, you could place your pup in danger.
 Make sure to proceed with caution and talk with your vet before attempting any sedation methods, including those we will discuss below.